 In Model A, the predictor of interest is death within 5 years and the outcome is serum LDL.
 The slope is -8.50 mg/dL, which is the change in outcome for a patient who died within 5 years relative to a patient who did not die within 5 years.
 For a patient who died within 5 years, their mean serum LDL level is decreased on average by 8.50 mg/dL relative to a person that did not die within 5 years.

 Based on a 95% confidence interval, it is not unusual for the true population LDL response for a person who dies within 5 years versus not was between -15.09 and -1.91 from a person who did not die within 5 years.
 The P-value was 0.012 which means that we do not have enough evidence that there is no association between serum LDL and being dead within 5 years; therefore, we reject the null hypothesis in favor of one where there is an association between being dead within 5 years and serum LDL level.

+Score: 2

 (j)